vojtasaf/vojtasaf.github.io/_pages/about.md

 ---
 Currently I’m pursuing my Master’s in **Human Computer Interaction and Design** with a minor in **Innovation and Entrepreneurship** as part of the **EIT Digital** double-degree programme.

 My approach to design is holistic, rooted in rigorous research.
 I have analytical & critical thinking and I like to question any assumptions.
-At the same time I know when to listen or throw wild ideas.
+At the same time, I know when to throw wild ideas or keep on listening.
 I'm capable of facilitating the iterative design/development process, I can break down big tasks, prioritize and plan a few steps ahead while being flexible and ready to adapt in an agile fashion.
 I keep an eye on the business side of things and consider the ethical & societal impact of our design choices.

 I do try to improve my skills constantly and have the [Google Analytics Individual Qualification][gaiq] as well as the [Professional Scrum Master I][psm1] certification.